 We are able to provide students who opt to take GCSE music with a 50% discount on one to one music lessons with our visiting teachers from Hertfordshire Music Service.
-This 50% discount only applies for one instrument and this needs to be the instrument being used for the performance aspect of the course.
-If students are using singing as their performance element they will be able to put the 50% discount towards singing lessons but would not then be able to have any discounted instrumental lessons.
-These lessons must take place during the normal school day, timetables will be changed half termly so that they are not taken out of the same timetabled lesson
+This 50% discount applies for one instrument only and this needs to be the instrument being used for the performance aspect of the course.
+Students who have chosen singing as their performance element will be able to put the 50% discount towards singing lessons, but would not then be able to have any discounted instrumental lessons.
+These lessons must take place during the normal school day; timetables are changed each half term so that students are not always taken away from the same timetabled lesson.